a-crookes/ServoArm1/README.md

 To view the urdf model, type:

 `$ roslaunch urdf_tutorial display.launch model:=kbot_arm.urdf gui:=True`

+### Malformed .stl file error
+There is a bug in the .stl files that are saved out from Solidworks that inserts a 'solid' tag into the file which makes it look like an ASCII file instead of the binary file.
+To fix this, navigate in the terminal to the folder where the stl's are located and type the following:

+`$ sed -i 's/^solid/robot/' *`

+This replaces the instance of solid in the file for the word robot which is a non-stl defining word and should prevent the file from being considered malformed.

 # MoveIt!
 Overview
 MoveIt! is a great tool for making the URDF that was exported from SW into a usable model to develop on.